Cloodot

 • Custom field values are checked against their field type (numbers, dates, booleans, etc.)

-If a row has an issue, it's skipped and counted as an error — the import continues with the remaining rows.
-You can review the first 100 errors after the import completes.
+Rows with issues are skipped and counted as errors.
+The import continues with the remaining rows.
+After it finishes, you can review the first 100 errors.

 Tips for a smooth import

-• Use clear column headers — Headers like name, email, and phone are auto-detected, saving you time on field mapping
+• Use clear column headers — Headers like name, email, and phone are auto-detected, saving you time on mapping.

-• Start with a small test — Import a handful of contacts first to make sure your mapping is correct
+• Test with a small file first — Import a handful of contacts to verify your mapping.

-• Choose the right duplicate strategy — Use "Skip" if you just want to add new contacts; use "Update" if your CSV has fresher data than what's already in Cloodot
+• Pick the right duplicate strategy — Use "Skip" when you only want to add new contacts; use "Update" when your CSV has fresher data than what's in Cloodot.

 • All Contacts — View and manage your imported contacts